OluwadareLab/SpliceRead/README.md

 ### 2.`Visualization`
 **Purpose**: Visualizes GC/AT nucleotide content using scatter plots.

 To visualize GC/AT nucleotide content, first we have to generate synthetic sequences using ADASYN.
+Synthetic data is already provided in zenodo archive you can use that as well.

 #### 2.1. `run_generator.py`

 **Purpose**: Generates synthetic non-canonical sequences using ADASYN in one-hot encoding space.

-**Arguments**
+**Arguments**:

 | Flag                          | Description                                                                 |
 |-------------------------------|-----------------------------------------------------------------------------|